fulltilt/poke-trades/README.md

 [x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
 [] Figure out Clerk middleware to redirect user when doesn't have a username set [] Clerk route testing (redirects after auth, redirects after logging out, etc)

-[] Upon creation of list, new list doesn't show up in Dashboard until refresh

 Shortcomings
 -only main variants.
 Basically, official checklist so won't have variations like cosmos